karayabin/universe-snapshot/universe/Ling/Light_PluginInstaller/personal/mydoc/pages/conception-notes.md

 - parse all existing groups, and then foreach of them create a corresponding entry in the **user_group_has_options** table

-But before it can launch this routine, it needs to make sure that all groups are indeed in the **user_group** table.
+But before it can launch this routine, it needs to make sure that all groups are indeed in the **user_group** table (i.e. that the core install phase of all other plugins is done).

 That's the reason why we have two different phases.